-The Company's 2000 Stock Option and Incentive Plan ("2000 Plan") allowed for the grant of awards in respect of an aggregate of 150,297 shares, of the Company's common stock in the form of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock and restricted stock units and other performance awards.
+The Company's 2000 Stock Option and Incentive Plan (2000 Plan) allowed for the grant of awards in respect of an aggregate of 150,297 shares of the Company's common stock in the form of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock and restricted stock units and other performance awards.
 The 2000 Plan has expired, and no further awards may be issued under the plan.
-Any shares of common stock subject to awards under the 2000 Plan that expire, terminate, or are otherwise surrendered, canceled, forfeited or repurchased without having been fully exercised, or resulting in any common stock being issued, will become available for issuance under the 2013 Stock Incentive Plan ("2013 Plan") up to a specified number of shares.
+Any shares of common stock subject to awards under the 2000 Plan that expire, terminate, or are otherwise surrendered, canceled, forfeited or repurchased without having been fully exercised, or resulting in any common stock being issued, will become available for issuance under the 2013 Stock Incentive Plan (2013 Plan) up to a specified number of shares.

-Effective February 2003, the Company implemented the 2003 Equity Incentive Plan ("2003 Plan"), and it was amended and approved by the Company's stockholders in 2005.
-The 2003 Plan allowed for the grant of awards in respect of an aggregate of 4,336,731.
-Stock options granted under the 2003 Plan may be either incentive stock options as defined by the Internal Revenue Code ("IRC"), or non-qualified stock options.
-In October 2013 the 2003 Plan was terminated, and no further awards may be issued under the plan.
+Effective February 2003, the Company implemented the 2003 Equity Incentive Plan (2003 Plan), and it was amended and approved by the Company's stockholders in 2005.
+The 2003 Plan allowed for the grant of awards in respect of an aggregate of 4,336,731 shares of the Company's common stock.
+Stock options granted under the 2003 Plan may be either incentive stock options as defined by the Internal Revenue Code (IRC), or non-qualified stock options.
+In October 2013, the 2003 Plan was terminated, and no further awards may be issued under the plan.
 Any shares of common stock subject to awards under the 2003 Plan that expire, terminate, or are otherwise surrendered, canceled, forfeited or repurchased without having been fully exercised, or resulting in any common stock being issued, will become available for issuance under the 2013 Plan, up to a specified number of shares.